m4r1k/k8s_5g_lab/README.md

 If you don't know what PAO is, I strongly encourage you to [read the official documentation](https://docs.openshift.com/container-platform/4.7/scalability_and_performance/cnf-performance-addon-operator-for-low-latency-nodes.html).
 In short, a [Tuned CPU-Partitioning](https://github.com/redhat-performance/tuned/tree/master/profiles/cpu-partitioning) on steroid includes [additional profiles and specific tuning for a containerization platform](https://github.com/openshift-kni/performance-addon-operators/blob/master/build/assets/tuned/openshift-node-performance) and takes into account also the K8s Topology Manager.
 Of course, PAO is applied only to the real physical worker nodes.

 * **CPU**: One `reserved` full core (aka 2 threads) per NUMA node, all the others `isolated` for the applications
-* **Memory**: 16GB available for the OS and infra Pods while all the rest configured as 1GB HugePages
+* **Memory**: 16GB available for the OS and Pods while all the rest configured as 1GB HugePages
 * **Topology Manager**: set to `single-numa-node` to ensure the NUMA Affinity of the Pods ([well, actually each Container in the Pod](https://kubernetes.io/docs/tasks/administer-cluster/topology-manager/#policy-single-numa-node))
 * **Kernel**: the standard, low-latency, non-RealTime kernel is used.
 Not every single CNF will benefit from a RealTime Kernel.
 RealTime always requires a RTOS and a RT application.
 When is not, thing will be slower without any deterministic benefit.
 Additionally, the RHEL Real-Time Kernel in OCP 4.6 and 4.7 has [a known issue in combination with Open vSwitch](https://bugzilla.redhat.com/show_bug.cgi?id=1918456), degrading the RT latency performance.